 At Hoole Church of England Primary School these values are reinforced regularly and in the following ways:

 Children are taught about democracy from an early age at Hoole Church of England Primary School.
 Pupils have the opportunity to have their voices heard via the Hoole School Council.
 In addition, pupil questionnaires are completed annually and children’s opinions are collected regularly via surveys on a range of issues and topics, such as engagement with sports.
 Each year, classes decide through an election who will represent them on the School Council and meetings are held throughout the year.
-The School Council is led by Miss Hildebrandt.

 The Rule of Law

 The importance of Laws, whether they be those that govern individual classes, our school, or the country, are reinforced throughout the day in school and children have an input into the school’s behaviour policy.
 Pupils are taught the value and reasons behind laws and that they govern and protect us.
 Children learn about the responsibilities that this involves and the consequences when laws are broken.
 We have a close relationship with a variety of organisations, including All Saints’ Church and Hoole Baptist Church.

 Within school, pupils are actively encouraged to make their own choices, knowing that they are in a safe and supportive environment.
 At Hoole Church of England Primary, we educate and provide boundaries for pupils to make choices safety, through of provision of a safe environment.
 Pupils are encouraged to know, understand and exercise their rights and we teach children how to exercise these safely, for example, through our online safety sessions, Personal, Social & Health Education (PSHE) lessons and key messages in collective workshop sessions.
 In all aspects of the children’s learning, they are given the freedom to make choices.